Wednesday, August 31, 2016

 Just as a warm up expedition, we took the local bus to Porto Venere.
 It was Thursday, but judging by the crowds, you could quite believe it was Sunday.
 Still, we walked the quaint old town set into the side of a steep coastline and admired the views out over Palmaria Island to a very busy anchorage and the cliff-lined coast north along the Cinque Terre.

-North along the Cinque Terre coast
+Views north along the Cinque Terre coast from Grotta di Lord Byron.

 San Pietro perched on the cliff's edge at Porto Venere